heroseh/hcc/docs/intrinsics.md

     HCC_INTERP   f32x4                 color;
 };
 ```
 Each field is limited to being an intrinsic data type (scalar or vector) or a resource (buffer, texture or sampler).
-Each field must be explicitly prefixed with either `HCC_INTERP` or `HCC_NOINTERP` to decide if you wish the value to be interpolated or not from the vertex shader to the fragment shader.
+Each field must be explicitly prefixed with either `HCC_INTERP` or `HCC_NOINTERP` to decide if you wish the value to be interpolated or not from the vertex shader to the pixel shader.

-Then you may use this structure in the vertex & fragment entry points like so:
+Then you may use this structure in the vertex & pixel entry points like so:
 ```c
 HCC_VERTEX void vertex_shader(
     HccVertexSV const* const sv,